joshenders/enderscraft/README.md

 export AWS_SECURITY_GROUP_ID="$(aws --profile 'default' ec2 describe-security-groups --filters "Name=vpc-id,Values=${AWS_VPC_ID}" | jq --raw-output '.SecurityGroups[0].GroupId')"
 ```

-Containers can be launched with `fargate` with the following command.
+Containers can be launched with `fargatecli` with the following command.

 > **Note:** `--cpu` and `--memory` can be tuned as desired